wsydney76/craft-contentoverview/README.md

 Sometimes it makes sense to modify plugin settings for the current user, based on their role or preferences.

-Currently implemented for the `replaceDashboard` and `showPages` settings.
+Currently implemented for the `replaceDashboard`, `showPages`, `enableCreateInSlideoutEditor` settings.

 The event contains `$key` and `$value` properties.